List of DJ Awards winners and nominees

 This is a list of DJ Awards winners and nominees.
-The first DJ Awards ceremony was in 1998 and has run for 22 consecutive editions, the most recent being held in 2019.
+The first DJ Awards ceremony was in 1998 and has run for 22 consecutive editions until 2019.
+There was a 4-year hiatus until the ceremony returned in 2024.
 The awards are known internationally as the Oscars of the electronic music and DJ community.

 Winners and nominees

 1998

 The 1st edition winners nominees and recipients were chosen from 8 categories.

 1999

 The 2nd edition winners nominees and recipients were chosen from 9 categories.

 2000

 The 3rd edition winners nominees and recipients were chosen from 11 categories.

 2001

 The 4th edition winners nominees and recipients were chosen from 9 categories.

 2002

 The 5th Edition edition winners nominees and recipients were chosen from 8 categories.

 2003

 The 6th edition winners nominees and recipients were chosen from 9 categories.

 2004

 The 7th edition winners nominees and recipients were chosen from 9 categories.'

 2005

 The 8th edition winners nominees and recipients were chosen from 10 categories.